-For a whole blood donation, about one pint of blood is collected and separated into red cells, platelets and plasma; and cryoprecipitate is also manufactured to allow a single person’s gift to save or sustain as many as four lives in their community.
-The actual act of giving whole blood is between six- and 10 minutes; the whole process including a health history screening and mini-physical takes about 45 minutes.
+For a whole blood donation, about one pint of blood is collected and separated into red cells, platelets and plasma.
+The actual act of giving whole blood is between six- and 10 minutes; the whole process including a health history screening and mini-physical takes about an hour.

-You can give two units of red blood cells with no side effects other than feeling twice as good about saving lives.
+You can give two units of red blood cells and can feel twice as good about saving lives by giving a POWER RED donation.
 Red blood cells are the most used blood component for surgery, trauma and treatment of blood disorders.
 When an individual donates whole blood, LifeShare separates a single unit of red blood cells using manual procedures in the laboratory.
-Now, new technologies allow for the collection of two units of red cells from a single donation through a process known as double red cell (2RBC) apheresis.
-The special advantage of the procedure is that you are able to give two units of red blood cells without any ill effects.
+The special advantage of the POWER RED procedure is that you are able to give two units of red blood cells without any ill effects.
 Plus, this procedure involves a small needle and donors are given a hydrating boost of saline solution during the process.